purdue-aalp/SharedOA/README.md

 allocator that allows objects to make use of inheritance and virtual functions to be shared between the CPU and GPU.

+We include an example to show how to use SharedOA to create objects.
+{describe the example a little here}

 ## Allocator interface

 Return a pointer to an object of type Type1 shared between the CPU and GPU: